-- 37. The unsecured portion of any loan (other than loans secured by residential property for purchase/construction in Mauritius as set out in paragraph 37.A, loans secured by residential property for purposes other than for purchase/construction in Mauritius as set out in 39 and loans secured by commercial real estate for purchase/construction in Mauritius as set out in 37.B) that is past due for more than 90 days, net of specific provisions (including partial write-offs), shall be risk-weighted as follows: - (a) 150% risk weight when specific provisions are less than 20% of the outstanding amount of the loan; - (b) 100% risk weight when specific provisions are no less than 20% of the outstanding amount of the loan; - (c) 50% risk weight when specific provisions are no less than 50% of the outstanding amount of the loan. - 37.A In the case of loans secured by residential property for purchase/construction in Mauritius, when such loans are past due for more than 90 days, these loans (net of specific provisions) shall be risk-weighted as follows: - (a) 100% risk weight for loans up to Rs5 million; - (b) 125% risk weight for loans greater than Rs5 million up to Rs12 million; - (c) 150% risk weight for loans exceeding Rs12 million.
+- 45. The unsecured portion of any loan (other than loans secured by residential property for purchase/construction in Mauritius as set out in paragraph 46, loans secured by residential property for purposes other than for purchase/construction in Mauritius as set out in paragraph 49 and loans secured by commercial real estate for purchase/construction in Mauritius as set out in paragraph 47) that is past due for more than 90 days, net of specific provisions (including partial write-offs), shall be risk-weighted as follows: - (a) 150% risk weight when specific provisions are less than 20% of the outstanding amount of the loan; - (b) 100% risk weight when specific provisions are no less than 20% of the outstanding amount of the loan; - (c) 50% risk weight when specific provisions are no less than 50% of the outstanding amount of the loan. - 46.
+In the case of loans secured by residential property for purchase/construction in Mauritius, when such loans are past due for more than 90 days, these loans (net of specific provisions) shall be risk-weighted as follows: - (a) 100% risk weight for loans up to Rs5 million; - (b) 125% risk weight for loans greater than Rs5 million up to Rs12 million; - (c) 150% risk weight for loans exceeding Rs12 million. - 47.
+In the case of loans secured by commercial real estate for purchase/construction in Mauritius, when such loans are past due for more than 90 days, these loans (net of specific provisions) shall be risk-weighted as follows: - (a) 125% risk weight for loans up to Rs75 million; - (b) 150% risk weight for loans exceeding Rs75 million. - 48.
+For the purpose of defining the secured portion of the past due loan, eligible collateral and guarantees shall be the same as for credit risk mitigation purposes.
+Past due retail loans shall be excluded from the regulatory retail portfolio when assessing the granularity criterion specified in paragraph 33 for risk-weighting purposes. - 49.
+In the case of loans secured by residential property, other than purchase/construction in Mauritius, when such loans are past due for more than 90 days they shall be risk-weighted at 100%, net of specific provisions.
+If such loans are past due but specific provisions are no less than 20% of their outstanding amount, the risk weight applicable to the remainder of the loan shall be reduced to 50%.